morgan-atwood/shodan-to-elastic/README.md

 4. **Check logs and output:**
 	- Service logs: `journalctl -u shodan-forwarder -f`
 	- Output file: `/var/log/shodan/stream.ndjson`

+## Elasticsearch Setup

+To configure the ingest pipeline and index template, simply copy the contents of `ingest_pipeline.txt` and `index_template.txt` into the Kibana Dev Tools console and run them.
+This will set up the required pipeline and index template in your Elasticsearch instance.

 ### Elastic Agent Policy Setup